GRAPHISOFT/archicad-addon-cmake/README.md

 - [Download the Archicad Add-On Development Kit from here](http://archicadapi.graphisoft.com).
 - Generate the IDE project with CMake:
   - Use a directory named "Build" as target so gitignore will ignore these files.
-  - Set the API_DEVKIT_DIR variable to the installed development kit directory (e.g. "C:\Program Files\GRAPHISOFT\API Development Kit 24.3009").
+  - Set the AC_API_DEVKIT_DIR variable to the installed development kit directory (e.g. "C:\Program Files\GRAPHISOFT\API Development Kit 24.3009").
 You can set it as an environment variable or you can pass it to CMake like in the examples below.
+  - Optionally you can set the AC_ADDON_NAME and AC_ADDON_LANGUAGE variables to set the name and the language code of the Add-On.
 - If you want to release your Add-On you have to modify the MDID in the "AddOnResources/RFIX/AddOnFix.grc" file.

 ## Usage Examples